astro-informatics/bianchi2/README.txt

      appear.
 Nevertheless, we make our implementation of these solutions available in this package.
-If you use the code to produce published works please reference the download site http://www.jasonmcewen.org/ and our related paper on
+If you use the code to produce published works please reference the download site http://www.jasonmcewen.org/ and our related papers:

-     Bayesian evidence for Bianchi VIIh models with dark energy in the WMAP CMB data:
+       J. D. McEwen and T. Josset and S. M. Feeney and H. V. Peiris and A. N. Lasenby.
+Bayesian analysis of anisotropic
+       cosmologies: Bianchi VIIh and WMAP.
+       Mon.
+Not.
+Roy.
+Astron.
+Soc., 436(4):3680-3694, 2013.

        M. Bridges, J. D. McEwen, A. N. Lasenby, and
        M. P. Hobson.
 Markov chain Monte Carlo analysis of Bianchi VIIh models.
 Mon.
 Not.
 Roy.
 Astron.
 Soc., 377(4):1473-1480, 2007